andrjas/data_check/docs/usage.md

 ```

 Failed results and tracebacks are always written to the log file, even when the parameters `--print` and `--traceback` are not used.

+## Environment variables

+The environment variable `DATA_CHECK_CONNECTION` can be used to override the default connection.

+The precedence is:
+1. Value from CLI
+2. Value from environment variables
+3. Default values (from the config file)